tanfiona/CausalNewsCorpus/evaluation/subtask1/README.md

 {"index": 1, "prediction": 0}
 ```

 A sample file is available [here](sample/input/res/submission.json).

-Also, make sure that the index order in the submission file is the same as the
-order in the reference data, available [here](sample/input/ref/truth.csv).
+❗Note1❗ Please ensure that the index order in the submission file is the same as the order in the reference data, available [here](sample/input/ref/truth.csv).

 ## Testing the Script Offline
 The evaluation script can run offline using the following command.